whyrusleeping/CougLinksBackend/JSONSpec.md

     /////////////////////////////
     {
     	Token: "haldkfjoiewuvalksdjfoiujlkavj",
-    	Body: {} // This object will either be a user or a project }
+    	Value: {} // This object will either be a user, resume or a project }

     /////////////////////////////